viet34tqc/notebook/interview.md

 - `offsetHeight`: height + padding + border of element
 - `scrollY`: `window.scrollY` returns how long the scrollbar has scroll
 - `scrollHeight`: returns height + padding + content not visible of element . `document.documentElement.scrollHeight` returns the height of the whole document. `scrollHeight` > `clientHeight`

+Mouse event:

+These properties belongs to mouse events, like: `mousedown`, `mouseup`

 - `clientX`, `clientY`: returns the coordinate of mouse pointer relative to the viewport

 ## Get CSS styles (`padding`, `margin`) of an element